cotodevel/toolchaingenericds-ftpserver/README.md

 pass:
 port: 21

-Currently it works with WinSCP.
-On filezilla I have no idea why it doesn't work, we'll see what I can do about it.

-Notes: Opening/closing data sockets in DSWIFI is very unstable.
-That means there could be hangs between directory listing and/or receiving or sending files.
+Current version :
+Alpha 0.1

 Sending files to FTP Server is not so slow!
-I mean I can upload a 800K file in about 30 seconds.
+I mean I can upload a 800K file in about 20 seconds.
 On the other hand, retrieving files from FTP Server is painfully slow.
 This has actually sped up most DS development I am doing.
 Since I can now just use FTP to transfer binaries to DS!

+Bugs/Notes:
+- It only lists the root directory.
+Usually the TGDS FS calls work fine in other projects, but here it behaves weirdly.
+Other FTP operations are working fine, though.
+- Currently it works with WinSCP.
+On filezilla I have no idea why it doesn't work, we'll see what I can do about it.
+- Opening/closing data sockets in DSWIFI is very unstable.
+That means there could be hangs between directory listing and/or receiving or sending files.
+Run again the binary if this happens.

 Enjoy.